rppicomidi/midi2usbhub/README.md

 ## Using a tinyusb library that supports USB MIDI Host
 The Pico SDK uses the main repository for tinyusb as a git submodule.
 Until the USB Host driver for MIDI is incorporated in the main repository for tinyusb, you will need to use the latest development version in pull request 1627 forked version.
-This is how I do it.
+To make matters worse, this pull request is getting old and it is rapidly diverging from the mainline of tinyusb, so I have been updating this pull request in my local workspace.
+I have pushed my changes up to my own fork of tinyusb that I keep in a branch called pr-midihost.
+Sorry.
+I know.
+Yuk.

+Here is how you can get my code.

 1. If you have not already done so, follow the instructions for installing the Raspberry Pi Pico SDK in Chapter 2 of the [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)